jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (a) 3 months after the applicant is notified of the decision or determination; or (b) an additional time allowed by the Appeal Authority, on an application made to it before or after the end of that period of 3 months.
 (1C) The parties to an appeal are—
-  (a) the applicant or beneficiary affected by the decision or determination; and (b) the chief executive.
+  (a) the person to whom section 12J gives the right to appeal against the decision or determination; and (b) the chief executive.
 (2) The notice of appeal shall state with particularity the grounds of appeal and the relief sought.
 (3) Either before or immediately after the lodging of the notice of appeal, a copy of it shall be left with or sent to the chief executive.